m-delem/aphantasiaCognitiveClustering/README.md

 devtools::load_all()
 #> ℹ Loading aphantasiaCognitiveClustering
 #> Welcome to aphantasiaCognitiveClustering.
-#> This is actually a data analysis project 'desguised' as a package.
+#> This is actually a data analysis project 'disguised' as a package.
 #> It contains the code and data to reproduce the analyses presented
 #> in an article.
 #> See https://osf.io/7vsx6/ for the complete study materials.